Kaysheridan/Whack-A-Piggy/README.md

 ## Design ##
 ### Colour scheme ###
-- The main colours I have picked for the site are #404E5C,(charcole) #FF86C8(persian pink), #FF69EB(shocking pink crayola) and #FFFBFE(snow) I have picked these colours using Cooler and will be importing them from this site.
+- The main colours I have picked for the site are #404E5C,(charcole) #FF86C8(persian pink), #FF69EB(shocking pink crayola) and #FFFBFE(snow) I have picked these colours using Coolers and will be importing them from this site.
 - Tese colours work well together and I think they will make the game bright and fun.

 ## Typeography ##